lenfree/elixir-sydney-journey-preso/content/_index.md

 ---

-# My background
+# About Me

-- operations
-- automation focus
+- operations and automation
-- used to call DevOps but not really a role but rather a culture
+- used to call DevOps but it is not really a role, rather a culture
 - new fancy name SRE
 - Ruby - first programming language I love
 - started Golang - when Vagrant and Docker came out and it was shiny the new thing at that time